The writing process starts with a writer’s inspiration. Read these writing quotes by famous authors to help your motivation.

 You can close your eyes and wait for the thoughts and feelings to arrive to get your good writing ideas flowing.
 But sometimes, the waiting can seem like forever.

-So you try to listen to music or watch television to find sources of inspiration.
-You might go for a walk to do a little “people watching”.
+You can try to listen to music or watch television to find sources of inspiration.
+You might go for a walk to do a little people-watching.

-All good writers know how the process works or doesn’t work when you sit down to write a story or even blog posts.
+All good writers know how the process works or doesn’t work when they sit down to write a story or even blog posts.

 But it doesn’t matter what you call it.
 It is part and parcel of creative writing.

 From the time you started writing, you must have experienced this idea void many times.

 If you’re struggling to come up with ideas for your writing, you might take inspiration from Ray Bradbury.

 He famously said, “Write a short story every week.
 It’s not possible to write 52 bad short stories in a row.”

 This quote encourages writers to make a habit of writing and to trust in the process of generating ideas.